edofersan/MaximumSize_on_TopOpt_in_PETSc/README.md

 An easy-to-use, fully parallel, open source topology optimization framework, Structural and Multidisciplinary Optimization, DOI 10.1007/s00158-014-1157-0)

-Modifications made by Eduardo Fernandez & Kaike Yang.
+Modifications made by Eduardo Fernandez & Kaike Yang, at the University of Liege, Belgium.

 NOTE: The code works with PETSc version 3.7.4